SalonDesDevs/hexo-api/README.md

 ## Installation

-Place the content of this repo inside the `scripts` folder of your hexo installation (create it if necessary).
+Place the content of the `scripts` folder of this repo inside the `scripts` folder of your hexo installation (create it if necessary).

 ## API specifications